 - Pre-heat oven to 325 degrees, and use cooking spray to coat a 9 x 13 pan.

 - In a mixing bowl, combine eggs, milk, sugar, and vanilla.
 Beat with electric mixer until combined but not foamy.

-- Stir in rice with a wooden spoon.
+- Stir in the cooked rice with a wooden spoon.
 Pour mixture into a 9 x 13 baking dish.
 Sprinkle with cinnamon.